“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 One of my heroes in my life is Linus Pauling.

-After reading his childhood, schooling, and what he achieved, I was wondering how one person could be that of significance and inspiration for all of us.
+After reading his childhood, schooling, and what he achieved, I was wondering how one person could be that much of significance and inspiration for all of us.

 One thing that intrigued me is that Linus Pauling used to mop the floors when he was in school.